Students of Grand National history can learn a lot – and this has a couple of key benefits.

 Among these are Costa and the afore-mentioned 32Red.
 Now the main benefit of taking these offers is simple; they’re bigger.
 But you do need to play through a few casino games before you’re allowed to transfer the money – so stick to games like roulette etc., backing black or red, odd or even continually – and you’ll have a good chance of retaining you stake or maybe winning some more as the odds are very close to evens.

 Similarly, if you play blackjack online at 32red.com and play a basic percentage strategy, the odds are very close to even money and, again, you might just win.
 And if you do – you could have a very big stake for nothing on next year’s big race.
 And if you don’t – you should only have lost a relatively small amount – and even that pre-supposes you’ve lost the lot.
-In short, then, these free and bonus offers in online casinos are well worth trying to take advantage of.
+In short, then, these bonus offers in online casinos are well worth trying to take advantage of.

 Anyway – without further ado – what about those stats?
 Well recent history shows the likely winner will be aged 8-11 inclusive, carrying between 10 stones and 11 stones 5lbs, be a good jumper, be well-rated and not too far out on the odds, and like the going on the day.